The Perfect Mancation, a Fall Golf Getaway

 With Wisconsin’s resplendent fall scenery and more than 500 courses, golfers can head in most any direction and have a great a fall experience.
 Another option is to head farther north, along the Lake Superior shore, to Apostle Highlands Golf Course.
 About 500 feet above Bayfield, it has spectacular views year-round of the Apostle Islands.

-Time your golf trip to coincide with the Bayfield Apple Festival, stay at one of The Pines Condominiums next to the course or down by the bay, and you’ve got a getaway to remember.
+Time your golf trip to coincide with the Bayfield Apple Festival, stay at one of Apostle Pines Condominiums (owned by the Winfield Inn Properties) next to the course or down by the bay, and you’ve got a getaway to remember.
 Or take the ferry to Madeline Island, where more golf awaits at Madeline Island Golf Club.